 Conditional attachments solve this.
-You add a condition to each file on an email report, and PushMetrics checks the file before the email goes out.
+You add a condition to each file on an email or Slack report, and PushMetrics checks the file before the message goes out.
 If the condition passes, the file is attached.
-If it doesn't, that one file is left out and the rest of the email still sends.
+If it doesn't, that one file is left out and the rest of the email or Slack message still sends.

 A condition can be as simple as "only if there's data", or a SQL query if you need something more specific.